BattletechModders/StrategicOperations/README.md

 The AI will also attempt to use Swarm against you.
 If an AI unit has BA (dictated by `AI_BattleArmorSpawnChance`, `BattleArmorFactionAssociations` and the unit has either HasBattleArmorMounts or InternalBattleArmorSquadCap > 0), some very ugly AI behavior patches should <i>try</i> to get the AI to move closer to your units.
 Once within a certain range, the AI BA will dismount from its carrier and attempt to swarm you if you're within range.
 If not, it'll just attack like a normal unit.

+#### Firing Ports

+Carrier units with actor bool statistic `HasFiringPorts` set to true will allow mounted BA to fire at enemies within range <i>while they are mounted</i>.
+Units so mounted will have the same LOF level as the carrier unit.

 #### Countering Mount/Swarm

 **B-Pods Added in v2.0.2.0**